moirf/communication-services-python-quickstarts/callautomation-appointment-reminder/readme.md

 # Appointment Reminder Call Sample

-This sample application shows how the Azure Communication Services Server, Calling package can be used to build IVR related solutions.
+This sample application shows how the Azure Communication CallAutomation, Calling package can be used to build IVR related solutions.
 This sample makes an outbound call to a phone number or a communication identifier and plays an audio message.
 If the callee presses 1 (tone1), to reschedule an appointment, then leaves the call.If the callee presses 2(tone2) cancell an appointment,then leave the call.
 If the callee presses  any other key then the application ends the call.This sample application is also capable of making multiple concurrent outbound calls.
 The application is a console based application build using Python 3.9 and above.

 ## Getting started